 - extraordinary attention from store security personnel based on any of the protected grounds except age, for example, race, ancestry, place of origin or disability

-- discriminatory comments by store personnel based on any of the protected grounds except age, for example, race, ancestry, place of origin, religious beliefs, sexual orientation, or any other protected ground
+- discriminatory comments by store personnel based on any of the protected grounds except age, for example, race, ancestry, place of origin, religious beliefs, sexual orientation, gender, gender identity, gender expression, or any other protected ground

 - lack of access for people with mobility, hearing and visual disabilities